memelll/WonderPet/README.md

 - **Overall Impression:** 4

 <p align="justify">
   These ratings reflect our evaluation of the project's performance in certain areas.
-We continuously strive to improve and appreciate your suggestions for future enhancements.
+We strive to improve and appreciate your suggestions for future enhancements.
 </p>

 <br>